The Nazis Exploited Sherman’s March to the Sea

 Sherman was, according to the Nazis, the quintessential American general.
 “The cruelties of the Marquis de Sade and the atrocities perpetrated by Jack the Ripper have never led to mass suggestion,” Signal editor Walther Kiaulehn wrote.
 “Sherman’s strategy, however, has been acclaimed as classical.”

 The Nazis heavily invested in Signal.
-Around 10–15 editors and 120 translators produced articles in 20 languages with an annual budget in the tens of millions of dollars in today’s currency.
+Ten to 15 editors and 120 translators produced articles in 20 languages with an annual budget in the tens of millions of dollars in today’s currency.
 Deliberately modeled on Life magazine, Signal emphasized visual stories aggregated from the German army’s combat photographers equipped with state-of-the-art color cameras.

 Signal was, of course, heavily censored propaganda designed to present a sympathetic view of life under German military rule.
 At its peak circulation — some three million copies — in 1943, Nazi-controlled Europe stretched from the Atlantic coast in the west, deep into the Soviet Union in the east and north into the Arctic Circle.